edwin-bluekite/cakephp-restkit/README.md

 ### Validating query parameters

-No API is any good without support for query parameters like the following common examples:
+No API is any good without support for query parameters.
+For those unfamiliar take a look at the the following common examples:

  * my.domain.com/users?order=asc
  * my.domain.com/users?limit=10